 Roles of Our Board, Chief Executive Officer and Compensation Committee in Compensation Decisions.
 As a private company, our chief executive officer and compensation committee have historically overseen our executive compensation program.
 Our compensation committee, either as a committee or together with the other independent directors, makes all compensation decisions regarding our chief executive officer.
-Our chief executive officer may make recommendations to the compensation committee regarding the compensation of our executive officers other than the chief executive officer, but the compensation committee either makes all compensation decisions regarding our other executive officers or makes recommendations concerning executive compensation to our board of directors, with the independent directors making such decisions.
+Our chief executive officer, but the compensation committee either makes all compensation decisions regarding our other executive officers or makes recommendations concerning executive compensation to our board of directors, with the independent directors making such decisions.
 In his role, our chief executive officer has reviewed all compensation decisions relating to our executive officers other than himself.
 He has annually reviewed the performance of each of our other executive officers, and, based on these reviews, has made recommendations to our compensation committee regarding salary adjustments, annual incentive bonus payments and equity incentive awards for our executive officers.

 Competitive Market Data and Use of Compensation Consultants.
 Historically, we have not formally benchmarked our executive compensation against compensation data of a peer group of companies, but rather have relied on the business judgment and experience in the pharmaceutical industry of our chief executive officer and members of our compensation committee.
-We have developed substantial information about compensation practices and levels at companies through extensive recruiting, networking and industry research.
-Our compensation committee may in the future elect to engage an independent compensation consulting firm to provide advice regarding our executive compensation program and general information regarding executive compensation practices in our industry.
+We have developed substantial information about compensation practices and levels at comparable companies through extensive recruiting, networking and industry research.
+Our compensation program and general information regarding executive compensation practices in our industry.
 Although the compensation committee would consider such a compensation consulting firm's advice in establishing and approving the various elements of our executive compensation program, our chief executive officer and the compensation committee would ultimately make their own decisions, or make recommendations to our board of directors, about these matters.